bpepitoneperez/Searchle/README.md

 Cookies Integration with User Stats

+Make api not callable from anywhere but searchle front end

 Possibly add loading screen while api calls for image info

 Possibly rewrite selecting new image/character logic to create a random list of every possibility with assigned days, and automatically do it again when the list is done